stijndm/drupal.sugar/README.markdown

 1. **command shift d** will search for the selected text on drupal.org
 2. **command shift a** will serach for the selected text on api.drupal.org

-If no text is selected you will go to each respetive homepage.
+If no text is selected you will go to each respective homepage.

 ## About the author ##